 It is very easy to get carried away though.
 The scenery and the waves are simply spectacular.
-If I hadn’t been with a group I could have stayed and photographed the cliffs, the rocks, and the sea for hours.
+If I hadn’t been on a group trip I could have stayed and photographed the cliffs, the rocks, and the sea for hours.

-I’ll leave you with a short video that demonstrates perfectly how, even when you’ve been watching the waves all day, and you KNOW they can be tricky, a monster sneaker wave can still leap up and try to bite you…
+If you still need convincing, here’s a short video that demonstrates perfectly how, even when you’ve been watching the waves all day, and you KNOW they can be tricky, a monster sneaker wave can still leap up and try to grab you…

 Have you been to one of the black sand beaches in Iceland?
 What did you think?
 Which one was your favourite?
 I’d love to hear your thoughts in the comments below.